codeforamerica/recordtrac/README.md

     cd public-records
     sudo pip install -r requirements.txt

-Save exampleconfig.py as local_config.py and update relevant fields.
+Save settings.env.example as settings.env and update relevant fields.
 To test e-mail, sign up for a free account with SendGrid and provide the username and password in MAIL_USERNAME and MAIL_PASSWORD.

 ## Run locally